 However, if you’re more of a modest tourist, traveling backpacker-style, you could make do with 700$ a month.

-Average monthly salary in Morocco is a bit higher, which is just about enough to cover taxes, expenses and all necessary life conditions.
+The average monthly salary in Morocco is a bit higher, which is just about enough to cover taxes, expenses, and all necessary living conditions.

 What About Travel Safety in Morocco?

 READ THE FULL REPORT: Morocco Safety ReviewSafety Index:

 - SCAMS RISK : HIGH